30 Books to Read Before 2030

 Daisy Jones and the Six by Taylor Jenkins Reid ✔

 I’m really looking forward to this read.
 It will be the first modern-day book I’ve read that’s set in the 1960s.
-Not to mention it follows a band using only letters and conversations to track their crazy rock’n’roll story.
-Everyone I’ve spoken to about this book have loved it, so I look forward to trying it out myself.
+It follows a band using only letters and conversations to track their crazy rock’n’roll story.
+Everyone I’ve spoken to about this book has loved it, so I look forward to trying it out myself.

 Note: I read this recently and LOVED it!
 I highly recommend you listen to the audiobook.

 The Colour Purple by Alice Walker ✔

 I feel like this was a classic my school just ignored – make of that comment what you will.
 I would have loved to have studied this when I was younger but I’m going to make up for that by reading it in the next ten years.